Mexico's week of drug violence shakes administration

 “I think that the orders that were given to these gunmen was to cause chaos,” said Mexican security analyst Alejandro Hope.
 “Generate chaos, generate uncertainty, generate fear, shoot at anything that moves.
 That is something that generates terror.”

-“Terrorism implies a political goal.
-I don't know what the political goal is in this case,” Hope said.
+But, Hope added: “Terrorism implies a political goal.
+I don't know what the political goal is in this case.”

-López Obrador suggested Monday the attacks were part of a political conspiracy against him by opponents he describes as “conservatives” and he claimed “there is no big problem” with security.
+López Obrador suggested Monday the attacks were part of a political conspiracy against him by opponents that he describes as “conservatives” and he argued that “there is no big problem” with security.

 “I don't know if there was a connection, a hidden hand, if this had been set up,” he said.
 “What I do know is that our opponents, the corrupt conservatives, help in the black propaganda.”

-Defense Secretary Luis Cresencio Sandoval said later that the cartels had lashed out because they've been weakened.
-“They want to still feel like they're strong and they generate violent situations where by way of publicity they send messages that they are still strong, when in reality there has been progress in eliminating the criminal structure,” he said.
+Defense Secretary Luis Cresencio Sandoval said later that the cartels had lashed out because they have been weakened.
+“They want to still feel like they're strong and they generate violent situations where by way of publicity they send messages that they are still strong,” he said.

 Tijuana Mayor Montserrat Caballero sounded very different when she issued a strange public appeal Friday to the cartels to stop targeting innocent civilians.

-For security analyst David Saucedo the attacks were “narco terrorism,” and he said the Jalisco New Generation Cartel was behind the violence in Guanajuato and Baja California.
+For security analyst David Saucedo, the attacks were “narco terrorism,” and he said the Jalisco New Generation Cartel was behind the violence in the states of Guanajuato and Baja California.

-Saucedo said there has been a change in Mexico’s drug policy since last year, when army troops sat at roadside bases and simply watched as cartels battled for control of the western Mexico state of Michoacan with bomb-dropping drones, IEDs and land mines.
+Saucedo said there has been a change in Mexico’s drug policy since last year, when soldiers at roadside bases simply watched as cartels battled for control of the western state of Michoacan with bomb-dropping drones, IEDs and land mines.

 Saucedo said the change may have angered the cartels.